inf112-v19/LwjglApplicationConfiguration/README.md

   when the java version used is >8.
 This has no effect on function or performance, and is just a warning.
 - Game freezes if the host leaves.
 - If you get an IP NOT leading with 10.111.xxx.xxx , you cannot HOST the game.
 On our team the Mac users could host without issues, but windows users could not.
+- If you click "CREATE SESSION" and press the back button, and then click "CREATE SESSION" again, you will get a bind exception